This edition of the Family Engagement Blog comes from Sue Christian, Family Engagement Specialist in Owsley County.

 Rachel’s Challenge is:

 - Choose positive influences

 The banner was hung in the school as a reminder to the students of their commitment to creating a chain reaction of kindness.

 The same evening, a community event was held at First Baptist Church.
 Parents, students, and community members came together to hear about Rachel’s Challenge.
 Parents and community members were asked to make a personal pledge to create a chain reaction of kindness just as the students had earlier that day.

 The schools have encouraged Rachel’s Challenge in many ways.
 They have offered additional programs, developed lessons, and created a “pay if forward” club at one school.

 The community’s participation in Rachel’s Challenge reminds me of a quotation from Leo “Dr. Love” Buscaglia, a motivational speaker whose lectures aired on PBS: “Too often we underestimate the power of a touch, a smile, a kind word, a listening ear, an honest compliment, or the smallest act of caring, all of which have the potential to turn a life around.”

-Robin Keith is the family engagement specialist for Pulaski and Laurel counties.
-A graduate for Berea College with a certification in elementary education, Robin decided to work with the Partners for Education because of the connection the organization has with her dreams of making change within her community.
+Robin Keith is the family engagement specialist for Laurel County.
+A graduate of Berea College with a certification in elementary education, Robin decided to work with the Partners for Education because of the connection the organization has with her dreams of making change within her community.